Andnog/andrei.github.io/content/project/News/index.md

 - **N-grams Analysis**: Uses unigrams, bigrams, trigrams, and quadrigrams for text insights with NLTK.
 - **Named Entity Recognition (NER)**: Identifies named entities such as people, places, and organizations using spaCy.

-The results of these analyses are stored in BigQuery for structured, queryable storage, and later visualized in Data Studio.
+The results of these analyses are stored in BigQuery for structured, queryable storage, and later visualized in Looker Studio.

 ---